-Augusta, GA (AP) - Eight bald eagles found dead on a lake near the Georgia - South Carolina border died of a disease linked to an invasive weed, authorities have determined.
+Augusta, GA (AP) - Eight bald eagles found dead a lake near the Georgia - South Carolina border died of a disease linked to an invasive weed, authorities have determined.

-Scientists working to find ways of controlling the problem say they aren't the first bald eagles deaths linked to the weed.
+Scientists working to find ways of controlling the problem say they aren't the first bald deaths linked to the weed.
 They say 11 eagles died in the area during the previous season.

-The eagles succumbed to avian vacuolar myelinopathy, caused by algae that grow on mats of hydrilla, wildlife officials said.
+The eagles succumbed to avian vacuolar myelinopathy, caused by algae that grow mats of hydrilla, wildlife officials said.
 The weeds are part of popular feeding sites for small aquatic birds, which are eaten by eagles and help spread the disease to them.